Big Business PACs Gave Millions to Dem Party as Biden Agenda Collapsed

 Democrats were under pressure to pass the BIF first from top lobbying groups like the U.S. Chamber of Commerce, whose members benefited from provisions in the more modest spending package and who opposed major elements of the BBB, especially its proposed increase in corporate tax rates.
 The Chamber was joined in its pressure campaign by the Business Roundtable (BRT), an association of over 200 CEOs from large companies, which similarly lobbied for the BIF and launched what it called “a significant, multifaceted campaign” to stop the BBB’s tax hikes.
 The BRT dished out $29.1 million on lobbying last year, a sharp rise over the nearly $17 million it spent on lobbying in 2020.
 While the Chamber does not publicly disclose its membership, BRT members frequently appear in the media to tout their group’s commitments to social responsibility.

-The PACs of Business Roundtable members’ companies like Boeing, Centene, Pfizer, and Walmart contributed a combined over $2.75 million to the DCCC last year, according to a Sludge review of FEC data from the nonprofit Code for Democracy.
-The PACs of BRT members’ companies also gave nearly $2.5 million to the DSCC in 2021, and $75,000 to the DNC.
+The PACs of Business Roundtable members’ companies like Boeing, Centene, Pfizer, and Walmart contributed a combined over $2.7 million to the DCCC in the 2022 election cycle, according to a Sludge review of FEC data.
+The PACs of BRT members’ companies also gave over $2.8 million to the DSCC last cycle, and $135,000 to the DNC.
 Some of the donations came as Democrats were wrestling over the sequencing of votes on the BIF and BBB—for example, on Oct.
 8, the PAC of PricewaterhouseCoopers donated $15,000 to the DCCC, and on Oct.
 20 the PAC of NextEra Energy donated $45,000.
 The BRT does not itself spend very much in PAC contributions, but donations from its big business members could have helped BRT lobbyists with access in influencing the willingness of House Democrats to delink the bills.

-Executives and employees of Business Roundtable members’ companies gave millions of dollars more to Democratic Party groups last year, with some donations coming in the fourth quarter while BRT lobbyists worked to pass the BIF first and kill the BBB:
+Executives and employees of Business Roundtable members’ companies gave millions of dollars more to Democratic Party groups in 2021, with some donations coming in the fourth quarter while BRT lobbyists worked to pass the BIF first and kill the BBB:

 - Brent Layton, president and COO of healthcare company Centene, and Sarah London, vice chairman, each donated $10,000 to the DCCC on Oct.
 4.